TOTAL ART SHOWS

 ABOUT

-Born in 1988, Emirati artist, Author, and Founder of The Paintly Store, Maisoon Al Saleh works actively as an artist in Dubai and internationally.
-She graduated from Zayed University with a Bachelor's degree in Arts and Design in 2010.
-She has had 9 solo shows, and has participated in around 100 art exhibitions in 20 countries, including Carrousel du Louvre Paris, Contemporary & Fine Art Basel Biennale, Art Cannes Biennale during Cannes Film Festival, International Art Exhibition NordArt - Kunst in der Carlshütte in Büdelsdorf Germany, Exhibition of MOCAMAG Contemporary Art Museum in Villa am Kaiserweg in Persenbeug, Austria, and several other in Europe and The United States.
+A Zayed University graduate with a Bachelor’s degree in Arts and Design (2010), Al Saleh has exhibited globally, holding 10 solo exhibitions and participating in nearly 100 art shows across 21 countries.
+Her work has been showcased in prestigious venues, including Carrousel du Louvre in Paris, Contemporary & Fine Art Basel Biennale, Art Cannes Biennale during the Cannes Film Festival, NordArt - Kunst in der Carlshütte in Germany, MOCAMAG Contemporary Art Museum in Austria, and numerous others in Europe and the United States.